MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_data_step.md

 If None, the data frame’s row names will be dropped.
 If a character string, an additional variable of that name will be added to the data set containing the data frame’s row names.
-If a data.frame is being returned, a variable with the name rowVarName will be removed as a column from the data frame and will be used as the row names.
+If a data.frame is being returned, a variable with the name row_variable_name will be removed as a column from the data frame and will be used as the row names.

 ##### remove_missings_on_read

-logical value.
+bool value.
 If True, rows with missing values will be removed on read.

 ##### remove_missings

-logical value.
+bool value.
 If True, rows with missing values will not be included in the output data.

 ##### compute_low_high

-logical value.
+bool value.
 If False, low and high values will not automatically be computed.
 This should only be set to False in special circumstances, such as when append is being used repeatedly.
 Ignored for data frames.